 Saudi Arabia's switchgear market is set to perform well over the next five years growing at a compound annual growth rate (CAGR) of 3.7 percent by 2025, according to a report by 6Wresearch, global market research and consulting firm.

-Increasing infrastructural development activities, rapidly growing industrial sector along with expansion of the power transmission and distribution (T&D) sector of the country are some of the key factors which would drive the demand for switchgears in Saudi Arabia, stated 6Wresearch in its report, titled "Saudi Arabia Switchgear Market (2019-2025)."
+Increasing infrastructural development activities, rapidly growing industrial sector along with the expansion of the power transmission and distribution (T&D) sector of the country are some of the key factors which would drive the demand for switchgears in Saudi Arabia, stated 6Wresearch in its report, titled "Saudi Arabia Switchgear Market (2019-2025)."

-Moreover, reviving economic conditions due to changing government policies and establishment of special economic zones would further spur the demand of the switchgear market over the coming years, it added.
+Moreover, reviving economic conditions due to changing government policies and the establishment of special economic zones would further spur the demand of the switchgear market over the coming years, it added.